Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-- CapEx (Re-Stucco): A full resurfacing involves new mesh and base coat.
+• CapEx (Re-Stucco): A full resurfacing involves new mesh and base coat.
 This is a Capital Expenditure that increases the asset's basis and resets the exterior lifespan for 20+ years.
-This is the smart play during a vacancy.
+This is the smart play during a tenancy vacancy.

 3. Energy Efficiency: The "Green" Lease

-Tenants are increasingly conscious of utility costs (NNN leases).
+Tenants are increasingly conscious of utility costs (especially in NNN leases).

-The Upgrade: We can retrofit the building with One-Coat Stucco over Foam.
+The Upgrade: We can retrofit the building with proprietary **One-Coat stucco systems** complying with **ASTM C1397** and Title 24 continuous insulation (CI) regulations.
 Adding 1-inch of EPS foam to the exterior increases the R-Value significantly, lowering cooling costs.
 This is a marketable feature for prospective tenants looking for energy-efficient spaces.

 4. Liability Mitigation: Spalling & Water

-The Risk: If we find "spalling" (concrete chunks falling off) or rust stains, it means the lath is corroded.
+The Risk: If we find spalling (concrete chunks falling off) or rust stains, it means the lath is corroded.
+Rusted metal accessories or lath must be cut back to the studs and replaced with zinc-alloy or PVC lath accessories complying with **ASTM C1063** transition standards, followed by code-compliant plaster layers per **ASTM C926**.
 Fixing this while the building is empty prevents liability lawsuits from falling debris later.
-We replace the rusted lath and restore the structural integrity of the facade.

 5. Durability for High-Traffic Zones

-The Upgrade: For loading docks, trash enclosures, and ground-level retail, we install High-Impact Mesh embedded in the base coat.
-This reinforced armor resists damage from delivery trucks and shopping carts far better than standard residential stucco.
+The Upgrade: For loading docks, trash enclosures, and ground-level retail, we install **High-Impact Mesh** embedded in the base coat.
+This reinforced armor resists damage from delivery trucks and shopping carts far better than standard residential stucco, maintaining the structure's integrity.

 Conclusion: Reposition for Revenue